leap71/PicoGK/Documentation/VisualStudio_FirstTime.md

 After VisualStudio 2022 is installed, click the Launch button.

 *Also, close the installer after you launched Visual Studio.
-Sometimes Visual Studio needs to install additional packages, and it fails, if the installer is still running.*
+Sometimes Visual Studio needs to install additional packages, and this process fails, if the installer is still running in the background.*

 <img src="images/VisualStudio2022Launch.png" style="zoom:50%;" />